oclif/oclif.github.io/docs/releasing.md

 These tarballs as well as the installers below can be made autoupdatable by adding the `@oclif/plugin-update` plugin.
 Just add this plugin and the CLI will autoupdate in the background or when `mycli update` is run.

 If you don't want to use S3, you can still run `oclif-dev pack` and it will build tarballs.
-To get the updater to work, set `oclif.update.s3.host` to a host that has the files built in `./dist` from `oclif-dev pack`.
+To get the updater to work, set `oclif.update.s3.host` in `package.json` to a host that has the files built in `./dist` from `oclif-dev pack`.
 This host does not need to be an S3 host.
 To customize the URL paths, see the S3 templates in `@oclif/config`.

 ## Autoupdate Channels